 - Links to the 2 parks in the city that have drop ins to be able to access the Jordan River in non-motorized watercraft are below.

 - Click the link for a map and other information about the Jordan River Parkway Trail.

 Saratoga Springs has a wide variety of open spaces for families to enjoy.
 From a 30 foot Pyramid at Neptune Park to train rides at Shay Park in the summer, you are sure to find a park that makes everyone in the family happy.
-Saratoga parks have various amenities including Sand Volleyball, Horseshoes, Basketball, Pickle Ball, Softball and more.
+Saratoga Springs parks have various amenities including Sand Volleyball, Horseshoes, Basketball, Pickleball, Softball and more.
 Click the link for a list of the parks in the city.

-The Recreation Department is dedicated to creating positive experiences by providing recreation services and programs for all our residents and providing them with the opportunity to learn new skills and have fun while developing physically, emotionally and socially in a safe environment.
+The Recreation Department is dedicated to creating positive experiences by providing recreation services and programs for all residents and providing them with the opportunity to learn new skills and have fun while developing physically, emotionally and socially in a safe environment.

-The Saratoga Springs Library has over 40,000 items in circulation and programs for the whole family including story times for younger kids, 3D printing and other S.T.E.A.M. classes and an adult book club.
+Beyond books, the Saratoga Springs Library has several programs for the whole family including story times for younger kids, 3D printing and other S.T.E.A.M. classes for young adults, and an adult book club.

 The Saratoga Springs Civic Events consists of 6 committees of volunteers including the Arts Council, Veterans Advisory Council, Youth Council, Senior Council, City Celebrations Committee, and Miss Saratoga Springs Pageant Committee.
-These committees work to plan seasonal events such as a spring festival, events throughout the summer, holiday events at the end of the year and of course our City Celebration Saratoga Splash Days in June.
+These committees work to plan seasonal events such as a spring festival, events throughout the summer, holiday events at the end of the year and of course our City Celebration Saratoga Splash Days the second full weekend of June.

 Saratoga Springs has a varied local wildlife.
 Below are links to sites that highlight the wildlife that can be present in our community.